How to Spend a Fabulous Weekend in San Francisco

-Tourism in San Francisco/Bay Area
+San Francisco/Bay Area and Tourism

 Where to Stay in San Francisco

 As Albert mentioned in a recent blog post, we stayed in an Airbnb in the Mission District.
 For my first night, we stayed at the Handlry in Union Square while Albert attended the final day of his conference.
 One night was more than enough for me.
 Our room had this horrible musty smell that clung to our clothes (we could smell it on clothes we wore in the room for days after we left).
 I could barely stand to be in the room the smell was so overpowering.
-And, while the location would be considered top-notch by some it was way too touristy for Backpacking with the Bonds.
+And, while I would consider the location top-notch by some it was way too touristy for Backpacking with the Bonds.
 That’s why we moved to one of the most eccentric neighborhoods in the country immediately after Albert’s conference ended.

 We found a fabulous Airbnb just a few blocks from the 16th Street BART station, which allowed us to explore some of San Francisco’s most interesting neighborhoods.
-The cost was comparable to that of a hotel room but the experience was completely different.
-For a similar price, we got a beautifully renovated cottage with a kitchen, living area, and large bathroom.
+The cost was comparable to that of a hotel room but the experience was different.
+For a similar price, we got a beautifully renovated cottage with a kitchen, living area, and a large bathroom.
 Plus, our money went directly to the proprietors, an enterprising couple who live in the main house with their small family.
 We highly recommend staying at Autumn and Richie’s Airbnb if you’re in San Francisco, and if not theirs then one of the many other equally awesome Airbnbs in the city.

 Where to Eat and Drink in San Francisco

 Dinner at Foreign Cinema in the Mission is a must and came at the recommendation of a good friend of ours who lives in the neighborhood and with whom we dined.
 The menu is phenomenal with equally impressive wine and beer lists.
-We started with the beef sirloin carpaccio-you’ll remember from our post about Vilnius, Lithuania, I can’t resist a carpaccio, and asparagus with prosciutto and fried egg.
+We started with the beef sirloin carpaccio-you’ll remember from our post about Vilnius, Lithuania, I can’t resist a carpaccio, and asparagus with prosciutto and a fried egg.
 For the main course, Albert had their famous fried Madras-curry fried chicken, and immediately came to realize what all the fuss is about, and I the Hawaiian ahi seared tuna with beans and salad.